johnjmikucki/tutorial/en/README.md

 ## Would you like to help us translate the tutorial to other languages?

 That's really awesome but we are still working on the English version.
-Once we get it smoothed out we'd love to have help translating though!
+Once we get it smoothed out we'd love help translating!